SamuelSwartzberg/flashcardifying_text_temp/inf.md

 webpack-cli is the command for administering webpack Code splitting is the splitting of code into various bundles or components which can then be loaded on demand or in parallel.

-### contaienrs

-Containerization isolates software from the rest of the environment it lives in, allowing interaction only through limited, specified channels.
-A container often also includes software's dependencies within the container.
-An application being contained in a container is said to be containerized.
-Containerization improves security and portability.
-Containerization is the standard for most mobile operating systems.
-Containerization may limit functionality and increase size (since dependencies cannot be shared)

 ### mapping